robamu-org/tmtccmd/docs/communication.rst

     Sent TC: PUS TC[17, 1] with Request ID 0x1820c000, APID 0x020, SSC 0
     Received TC: PUS TC[17, 1] with Request ID 0x1820c000, APID 0x020, SSC 0

+It should be noted that the :py:class:`tmtccmd.com.ComInterface.receive` function should never block and returns a list of received packets.
+For many concrete implementations, this means that a separate receiver thread is required to poll for packets periodically and fill them into a packet list, which is then returned on the receive call.

+The receiver thread may then also implement the logic required for some transport layers using blocking API.
+For example, the serial COBS interface will perform a blocking :py:meth:`serial.serial.read` to look for the start marker 0, and then read until the end marker 0 has been read.

 Here is another example where a the same packet is sent via a serial interface.
 This example only runs of Unix systems because it simulates a serial port using